 Chess Bot Extension in 2024

-A Javascript-coded, Chrome extension-based chess bot extension has a move analysis feature that makes use of the open-source Stockfish engine.
-The game’s start and finish are recorded automatically.
+A Javascript-coded, Chrome Extension-based chess bot extension has a move analysis feature that makes use of the open-source Stockfish engine.
+The game’s start and finish are automatically recorded.
 The game state is analyzed move by move.
-After a 14-move analysis, the best move is determined based on possible outcomes.
+After analyzing 14 moves, the best move is determined based on possible outcomes.

 Alan Turing published the first program that could play an entire game of chess in 1951.
-The program’s initial conception took place on a tangible format.
-In the following years, consistent advancements were made.
-It was during this period that new chess engines and games were developed.
+The program’s initial conception took place in a tangible format.
+Researchers consistently made advancements in the following years.
+Developers created new chess engines and games during this period.

 But, perhaps because they lacked efficient resources and tools, these AI chess engines had not yet succeeded in reaching a greater level of performance.